up

 Accelerate Nature-based Carbon Sequestration

-• DEP will gain one new position, Construction Representative II, to conduct inspections as part of the Tree Montgomery Program and to maintain credit for planting these trees under the County's stormwater management MS4 permit.
+• The Department of Environmental Protection (DEP) will gain one new position, Construction Representative II, to conduct inspections as part of the Tree Montgomery Program and to maintain credit for planting these trees under the County's stormwater management MS4 permit.
 The Tree Montgomery Program has planted over 11,000 trees to date.

 Support Zero Waste Efforts